-A Surrogate Shares Her Transfer Experience
+A Surrogate Shares her Transfer Experience

 The Most Challenging Part Of An Embryo Transfer

-What A Surrogate Can Expect After An Embryo Transfer
+What to Expect After Embryo Transfer

 While Amanda’s doctors told her to rest and walk around a little after the transfer, she took it extra easy.

 “I took my bed rest very seriously.
 I stayed in bed and tried to stay as calm and relaxed as possible,” Amanda said.

 Amanda’s first surrogacy embryo transfer was unsuccessful even though she followed her doctor’s orders.
 Many women thinking about becoming surrogates are surprised to learn that it takes an average of three IVF transfers to achieve success.